GoogleChrome/web.dev/src/site/content/en/blog/periodic-background-sync/index.md

 ### Adding periodic background sync to an existing web app

-[This set of changes](https://github.com/GoogleChromeLabs/so-pwa/pull/11) were needed to add in periodic background sync to an [existing web app](https://so-pwa.firebaseapp.com/) that already had offline support.
+[This set of changes](https://github.com/GoogleChromeLabs/so-pwa/pull/11) were needed to add periodic background sync to an [existing web app](https://so-pwa.firebaseapp.com/) that already had offline support.
 This example includes a number of helpful logging statements that describe the state of periodic background sync in the web app.